freeradical13/freeradical13.github.io/index.md

 [Phototropism][] is the directional growth of plants towards light.

-[Vascular plants][] (tracheophytes) have vascular tissues which propagate resources to the entire plant, allowing for very large plants.
+[Vascular plants][] (tracheophytes) have vascular tissues ([steles][]) which propagate resources to the entire plant, allowing for very large plants.
 These vascular tissues include xylem and thinner-walled phloem.
-[Xylem][] transports most water and minerals using [tracheid cells][] which have walls strengthened with the polymer [lignin][].
-The [phloem][] has cells arranged in tubes that transport sugars, amino acids, and other organic products.
+The [xylem][] transports most water and minerals from the roots to the shoots using [tracheid cells][] which have walls strengthened with the polymer [lignin][].
+The [phloem][] has cells arranged in tubes that transport sugars, amino acids, and other organic products from the leaves to where they are needed or stored.
+In some cases, stele is a combination of xylem and phloem whereas in others, they are separate.
+The [vascular cambium][] is the main growth layer where new vascular tissue is added.
+[Bark][] is all tissue external to the vascular cambium.
+The part of bark that replaces the epidermis with cork cells is called the cork cambrium.
+Tissue that are neither vascular nor epidermal are called the ground tissue system: internal to the vascular tissue is called [pith][] and external to it is called [cortex][plant cortex].

 Some vascular plants use [seeds][] which are packages of nutrients, an embryo, and a protective covering.
 Vascular plants that do not produce seeds are either lycophytes or monilophytes.